-Each year, around 200,000 service members transition to civilian life, and roughly 20% of them will start their own business.
-These are very promising statistics for the future in terms of veteran business ownership.
+Each year, around 200,000 United States service members transition to civilian life, and roughly 20% of them will start their own businesses.
+These are very promising statistics for the future in terms of veteran owned businesses.

 It makes sense that veterans would gravitate toward entrepreneurship since they acquired some of its necessary skills during their service – leadership, self-accountability, discipline, perseverance, and adaptability.
 In short, veterans are certainly cut out to be skilled small business owners.

 A small business owner has a number of concerns to worry about on a daily basis, from marketing their small business to finding suppliers, and everything in between.
 Sometimes, they can overlook opportunities for their organization to join the rank of certified businesses that make up our economy.
 They may not think that issues like supplier diversity are important to customers and clients.

 As it turns out, however, a veteran owned business certification is worth pursuing.
 It can win them more government contracts and even more contracts in the private sector.
 Equally important is the fact that a Veteran small business owner can get additional business from direct consumers who are interested in supporting veteran entrepreneurship.